-Did you know that the Irish word for Wren is Dreoilín [Droe-leen]?
-In fact, the Wren plays an important part in Irish folklore.
+Did you know that the Irish word for wren is dreoilín?
+(Pronounced ‘droh-leen’, like Jolene.)
+In fact, the wren plays an important part in Irish folklore.

 The Story of the Wren

-Every year on the 26th December, Lá an Dreoilín or The Day of the Wren still takes place in pockets of Co.
-Kerry, Limerick and Galway where the original wren hunt and burial was designed as a punishment for the little bird who supposedly betrayed Christian martyr, St Stephen’s hiding place to his enemies.
+Every year on the 26th of December, Lá an Dreoilín or The Day of the Wren still takes place in pockets of rural Ireland such as Kerry, Limerick and Galway.
+It’s here that the original wren hunt and burial was designed as a punishment for the little bird who supposedly betrayed the Christian martyr, St Stephen’s hiding place to his enemies.

 The Wren Song

 Nowadays, these rather dark overtones have gradually disappeared and given way to a family day out where Wrenboys in fancy dress, playing bodhráns, tin whistles, mouth organs etc. parade down the main street, singing a variation of the following:

 The Wran the Wran the King of all birds,